 What makes this card one of the greatest cards ever printed?
 Have you played Magic?
-There was a very small gap in the history of the game where it wasn’t really about creatures.
-The game was combo this, and control you with that.
-If you were swinging with creatures, you often confronted an empty board.
+There was a very small gap in the game’s history when it wasn’t really about creatures.
+The game was combo this, and control you that.
+If you swung with creatures, you were often confronted by an empty board.
 Blocking creatures were there by way of accident.

 Rancor lived in that environment.
 It gave players a card that stated “Your best attacking creature deals an additional two damage every turn.
-Blocking that creature with accidental combo pieces has now become an exercise in futility, due to trample.
+Due to trample, blocking that creature with accidental combo pieces is now an exercise in futility.
 Oh, and that whole thing about losing card advantage when you play an Enchant Creature on your creature and your opponent destroys your creature?
 Yeah, no.”

 Rancor was nuts then.
-Today, they’re even better.
-Combo decks are rare, counterspells require more dedication and land destruction decks are a theory.
-This is a world where six casting cost Titans rotated out of the main set, and people are happy to see them go because those guys were too strong a presence when they dropped and attacked.
+Today, it’s better.
+Combo decks are rare, counterspells require more dedication and land destruction is a theory.
+This is a world where six casting cost Titans rotated out of the main set, and people were happy to see them go because those guys were too strong a presence when they dropped and attacked.
 Creatures block.
-Or at least they would, if you hadn’t slapped a Rancor on your creature while ramming it into your opponent’s face.
+Or at least they would, if you weren’t slapping a Rancor on your creature while ramming it into your opponent’s face.

 All that and the card’s easy to find!
-It used to be common in Urza’s Legacy, and it’s getting reprinted in Magic 2013 as an uncommon.
+It used to be common in Urza’s Legacy, and it was reprinted in Magic 2013 as an uncommon.
 Wait, wait… I’m still trying to get over that.
-Wizards is reprinting what was, for at least some amount of time, the highest rated card on Gatherer.
+Wizards reprinted what was, for at least some amount of time, the highest rated card on Gatherer.
 Crazy!
 Play four.